brokensaviour/kbs/README.md

 This is social application for human want helping each for each.

+For trusted communities with the ability to identify violations (air version).

 You can send SOS message people located nearby.

 You must choose you relate address in community.